Cameron-n/Alchemy/_posts/2023-12-23-The-Analysis.md

 and (t1."effect 4" not in (t2."effect 1",t2."effect 2",t2."effect 3",t2."effect 4") or t1."effect 4" = '')
 ```

+We can now say goodbye to SQL, and hello to Python, since we *still* have problems we need to solve.
+Yay!

+---
+## Transformations Python

-Now, the data has extra columns that we do not need.
+The data has extra columns that we do not need.
 We can use the following python code to remove these for each database.
 We can switch the numbers to access each table.

 ```python
 # Remove the columns containing duplicate information in potion_pairs